Particle trapping and conveying using an optical Archimedes' screw: Results

-Additionally due different axial position, their axial velocity are also slightly different and so the distance between them changes as well.
+We would like to note that as the beam retains some slow divergence (it is not perfectly non-diffracting), then the axial velocity of conveyed particles is slightly dependent on the axial position of the particles.
+This can be seen for the two particles moving in tandem in Fig.~\ref{fig:periodicalmotion}(a),(b), where due to their different axial position, their axial velocities are also slightly different and so the distance between them changes along their trajectories.
 This can be seen more clearly in Fig.~\ref{fig:framepropogation} showing camera snapshots for the pair of particles during an oscillation of their movement.

-It is obvious that the particles do not move on an exact helical trajectory (with a constant radius) at a completely constant velocity, as in such cases the transverse motion is in the form of a cosine, while in our cases they mostly resemble a saw-tooth profile.